Annemarieke van Rumpt

 Annemarieke van Rumpt (born 29 April 1980 in Middelharnis) is a rower from the Netherlands.

 Van Rumpt took part in the World Championships of 2003 in Milan winning the silver medal in the four.
-With the Dutch eights she qualified for the 2004 Summer Olympics in Athens and she and her team mates rowed to the bronze medal.
+With the Dutch eights she qualified for the 2004 Summer Olympics in Athens and she and her teammates rowed to the bronze medal.
 They won another bronze medal at the 2005 World Championships in Gifu.
 A short trip to the double sculls in 2005 left her at the fifth position at the 2006 World Championships in Eton.
 In 2007, she returned to the eights in which the Dutch only became seventh at the World Championships.
 Earlier that year they won the Rowing World Cup in Amsterdam and they finished third in both Luzern and Linz.

 She qualified for the 2008 Summer Olympics in Beijing with the Dutch eights forming a team with Femke Dekker, Annemiek de Haan, Roline Repelaer van Driel, Nienke Kingma, Sarah Siegelaar, Marlies Smulders, Helen Tanger and cox Ester Workel.